rempsyc/lavaanExtra/paper/paper.md

 automatic layout, but designs with more levels are in the works.
-In the meantime, when the model is more complex (or that we want to include items), it is necessary to specify the layout manually using a matrix or data frame, which allows a fine-grained control over the generated figure.
+In the meantime, when the model is more complex (or that we want to include items), it is necessary to specify the layout manually using a matrix or data frame, which allows fine-grained control over the generated figure.

 ```r